My buddy Carl and I slip by my old digs one evening during Labor Day weekend. I lived

 to Town Hall last night to check out all the commotion.
 Windy Valley Town Council meetings are hot entertainment with irate

-dish on the bar cum breakfast nook.
+on the bar cum breakfast nook.
 I don’t know whose dish, isn’t mine.
 I remember leaving the studs on the saggy

 bathroom counter when I packed the towels and shower stuff on my last trip out.

 I pick the studs up and put ‘em in my pocket.
-Then
+Then my

-with a start button and a little red light.
+a start button and a little red light.

 “Hey, look at this,” I say.